Macho Mustanaa

-Macho Mustanaa is a 2012 Bengali action and romance film directed by Reshmi Mitra and produced under the banner of Remac Filmz Production.
-The film features actors Hiran and Pooja in the lead roles.
+Macho Mustanaa is a 2012 Bengali action film co-written and directed by Reshmi Mitra and produced under the banner of Remac Filmz Production.
+The film features actors Hiran (also story writer of the film) and Pooja in the lead roles.
 Music of the film has been composed by Samidh Mukerjee.

-The movie was loosely inspired from the Telugu film Rechipo (2009).

 Plot

 The film commences by showing a happy and united family, consisting of Nabab, his father, grandfather, elder brother and sister-in-law (who was pregnant).
-One day, Nabab met Diya on the street, and they fell in love with each other.
+One day, Nabab met Diya on the street, and they fell in love.
 Following this, they had a tough time as Diya's father, Bidhan Chattoraj, hired goons to separate them.
 Even after spending a lot of time escaping those goons, the goons finally catch them, and Bidhan Chottoraj gets his daughter back.
-Since that incident, Nabab's life faces a turn as he is accused of false charges and sent to the jail.
+Since that incident, Nabab's life faces a turn as he is accused of false charges and sent to jail.
 But Bidhan Chattoraj doesn't stop here.
 In the fire of vengeance, he decides to demolish Nabab's family.
 He kills Nabab's elder brother and grandfather, paralyses his father, and finally, his sister-in-law lost her unborn child.
 Nabab becomes furious upon this.
 The events that occur next, i.e., through which Nabab gets back Diya and takes revenge on Bidhan Chattoraj, form the climax of the story.